New York City is having an Italian moment — and it’s not of the red-sauce variety.

 If you want a gluten-free meal, visit...

-“Top Chef” winner Harold Dieterle is behind this counter-service Italian restaurant, where the menu will be entirely gluten free.
+“Top Chef” winner Harold Dieterle is behind this counter-service Italian restaurant in Murray Hill, where the menu is entirely gluten free.
 A connected sweet shop, Tali Dolce, will sell gluten-free treats, too.
-The Murray Hill spot is slated to open mid-September.
 77 Lexington Ave., 212-453-5813, talirestaurant.com